 A SEASONED PROFESSIONAL

-With over fifteen years of hard graft and experience as a professional musician, writing, recording and playing his way around the UK & Ireland, Gareth Davies-Jones has earned a well respected pedigree in the British roots/acoustic music scene.
+With over eighteen years of graft and experience as a professional musician - writing, recording and playing his way around the UK & Ireland - Gareth Davies-Jones has earned a well respected pedigree in the British roots/acoustic music scene.
 An artist who has served his apprenticeship well and gathered a discerning following.
 Properganda Magazine described him as “one of the UK’s best-kept musical secrets, with powerful songs and affecting performances”.

 After winning a Sony Radio Award with writer and producer Mary Colwell in 2009, working with the Farne music archive at Sage Gateshead for ‘North By East’ in 2011, and receiving commissions from highly regarded organisations such as Traidcraft and The People’s Kitchen, Gareth’s songwriting ability has been more recently showcased during a prestigious song-writing residency with The Mining Institute in Newcastle Upon Tyne during 2014/15.
 Working with Arts Council England, ‘The Seam’ project resulted in a new album of 11 original songs and a critically acclaimed tour telling stories from the Institute’s world renowned archive covering the history of mining engineering and the industrial revolution.